 People with legal representation are much more likely to be approved for benefits than those without.
 Lawyers know exactly what the Social Security Administration is looking for, and they have a lot of experience going through the process.

 However, not all attorneys are created equal.
-You should interview a few Social Security Disability attorneys before deciding which one you want to work with.
-If an attorney or his or her staff cannot communicate with you effectively, the chances of that attorney being able to effectively represent you during your appeal are not going to be good either.
+You should interview more than one Social Security Disability attorney before deciding which one you want to work with.
+If an lawyer or his or her staff cannot communicate with you effectively, the chances of that attorney being able to effectively represent you during your appeal are not going to be good either.

-Look for an attorney who has many years of experience and can point to cases that are very similar to your own.
+Look for a lawyer who has many years of experience and can point to cases that are very similar to your own.
 Also doublecheck to make sure they will take your case on a contingency basis, meaning they will only get paid if they help you win benefits.

-The period leading up to the hearing as well as the actual hearing itself are generally when an attorney is the most valuable for applicants.
+The period leading up to the hearing as well as the actual hearing itself are generally when a lawyer is the most valuable for applicants.
 In addition to monitoring any communications from SSA, the attorney will review all the files that are currently part of your claim and update them so that you have the most current medical records to support your disability claim.

 There is no worse feeling than finding out your paperwork got lost, is incomplete or your case has been denied.
 The sooner you know these things, the sooner you can step in and correct any errors or deficiencies.

 Don’t miss deadlines!

 If you do at any point in the process, you will need to start your claim all over again.
 That alone should be enough motivation to avoid this costly mistake.

 This point cannot be stressed enough.
 Do not waste your time by missing a deadline and having to start all over again.
 Appeal deadlines are 60 days from the date you receive the denial.
 The Social Security Administration assumes that most people will receive letters within five days of them sending it, unless you can prove you received it later.
 If you miss your deadline, you’ll have to start the entire process over.